If you’re looking for things to do in Fayetteville, you’ve landed on the right page of this big ‘ole World Wide Web book.

 19. J. Bayard Clark Park Nature Center

-There’s a playground, and you can have a picnic near a small waterfall.
-Events include story time and talks on fungi, edible and medicinal plants, spiders, dung beetles, and much more.
+There’s a playground, and you can picnic near a small waterfall.
+Events include story time and talks on fungi, edible and medicinal plants, spiders, dung beetles, and more.

-Clark Park joins up with the Cape Fear River Trail, so you just might find yourself winding your way through it.
+Clark Park joins the Cape Fear River Trail, so you might go through it.

 20. Milton E. Mazarick Park